ErikCorryGoogle/grut/README.md

 A hacky regexp compiler that generates machine code for regexp matching, originally written for a talk at the Yow! conference in Sydney 2016.
-Requires Dart language and Clang.
+Requires Dart language and Clang 3.8 or newer.
 Try out with:
 ```
-make
+make all
 ./grut /usr/share/dict/words
 ```
 Features: